2012–13 Bolton Wanderers F.C. season: November

 Bolton's next match was against Brighton & Hove Albion. Ádám Bogdán saved a penalty from Brighton's Ashley Barnes in the first half and the home side also hit the post three times.
 Despite this, the first half finished goalless.
 Shortly after the break, Bruno scored for Brighton to give them the lead.
-With the game heading towards a close, David N'Gog scored with the last kick of the game to equalise for Bolton.
+With the game heading towards a close, David Ngog scored with the last kick of the game to equalise for Bolton.
 This was Bolton's fourth consecutive draw and they dropped one place in the table to eighteenth.
 Bolton's last match of November came four days later, away against their geographically closest divisional rivals, Blackburn Rovers.
 Wolverhampton Wanderers' defeat the previous evening had already seen Bolton rise back to 17th.
 Kevin Davies, with his sixth goal of the season, scored early on and Bolton doubled the lead midway through the second half through Lee Chung-yong's third of the season.
 Jordan Rhodes pulled one back for Blackburn with eight minutes to go, but Bolton held on to claim their second away win of the season and remained in the same position in the league.
 This win meant Bolton had gone the month of November undefeated, the first time they had managed to go a month unbeaten for two years.
 Bolton's Player of the Month was Kevin Davies.